Summary

 No safety rating

-The Audi A5 Cabriolet was not crash tested by Euro NCAP during its production life.
+The Audi A5 Cabriolet was not tested by Euro NCAP during its production life.
 It does not share the same Euro NCAP rating as the A5 Coupe and A5 Sportback due to the significant structural alterations required by not having a fixed roof.

 Independent economy and emissions ratings from Green NCAP